gazconroy/digital-comma/_posts/2020-06-03-writing-human-readable-javascript-for-apis.md

 ### Something similar in an SDK (Google Places Library)

-Often, an [SDK](https://en.wikipedia.org/wiki/Software_development_kit) is not as intuitive or broadly understood as a standard like [Open API](https://en.wikipedia.org/wiki/Open_API).
-With SDKs, you rely a little more on the documentation being clear.
+Often, a system's [SDK](https://en.wikipedia.org/wiki/Software_development_kit)/API library is not as intuitive or broadly understood as a standard like [Open API](https://en.wikipedia.org/wiki/Open_API).
+With SDKs, you rely a little more on the developer documentation being easy to follow and consistently constructed.

 {% highlight javascript %}
 // Find a food venue